 A visit to the famous Patagonia Roadside Rest shows off some stunning geology and can reward us with views of Thick-billed Kingbird, Black Vulture, and Yellow-breasted Chat flitting among ash, walnut, and cottonweed trees.
 Then it’s on to our lodgings in Green Valley, a retirement community south of Tucson close to some very birdy canyons of the Santa Rita Mountains.

-Accommodations at Best Western Green Valley (B,L,D)
+Accommodations at Tubac Resort (B,L,D)

-Mon., May 5: Florida, Box, & Madera Canyons
+Mon., May 5: Box & Madera Canyons

 Madera Canyon, one of the most famous birding areas in the United States, is a north-facing valley in the Santa Rita Mountains with riparian woodland along an intermittent stream, bordered by mesquite, juniper-oak woodlands, and pine forests.
 Madera Canyon is home to over 250 species of birds, including 15 hummingbird species, as well as avian specialties like Elegant Trogon, Elf Owl, Sulphur-bellied Flycatcher, and Painted Redstart.
 Arizona Gray Squirrel can be found here, and Black-tailed Jackrabbit are found in the grasslands surrounding the peaks.
 It is also a great place to spy nesting Elegant Trogons.
 We walk Madera Canyon trails along the creek beneath white-barked Arizona Sycamore trees, where a pair of Cooper’s Hawk is likely nesting and where we can learn about plant communities.
 Flame-colored Tanager have been seen for a number of years here — a colorful highlight!
 Acorn Woodpecker call from their food-storage trees and even visit local feeders to join the array of hummingbirds.
 In the lush Madrean-oak woodlands, Painted Redstart appear almost tame; we may also see Common Bushtit and Hutton’s Vireo.
 At local feeders, we are likely to find Black-headed Grosbeak, Scott’s and Hooded Orioles, and Mexican Jay.

-In grasslands adjacent to the Santa Rita Mountains, we look for Botteri’s, Rufous-winged, and Rufous-collared Sparrows, as well as other specialties of the area.
+In grasslands adjacent to the Santa Rita Mountains, we look for Botteri’s, Rufous-winged, and Rufous-crowned Sparrows, as well as other specialties of the area.
 As the afternoon draws to a close, we drive east, crossing a lush grassland area with Pronghorn.

 Enjoy dinner in Tubac, an artisan’s village where good restaurants abound.

-Accommodations at the Best Western Green Valley (B,L,D)
+Accommodations at the Tubac Resort (B,L,D)

 Tues., May 6: Canoa Ponds | Tumacacori | Pena Blanca Lake